blues/app-accelerators/36-vending-machine-monitor/README.md

 1. The host can power-down the ToF sensors to conserve power.
 The app does this when mains power is out.

 2. Each sensor can be specifically addressed even though they all initially have the same I2C address (`0x52`) when first powered on.
-You do not need to manually set the I2C address of each sensor, this is done automatically by the app when setting up the dispensing columns.
+You do not need to manually set the I2C address of each sensor as this is done automatically by the app when setting up the dispensing columns.

 > **Note**: If you are using only one sensor to monitor a single column, you don't need to connect the `XSHUT` pin.
+But doing so will reduce power consumption should mains power fail.

 ## Firmware